 The surname Crandell was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from ancient times.

-Important Dates for the Crandell family
+Early History of the Crandell family

 This web page shows only a small excerpt of our Crandell research.
 Another 103 words (7 lines of text) covering the years 1625, 1657, 1717 and 1725 are included under the topic Early Crandell History in all our PDF Extended History products and printed products wherever possible.